mohsenasm/raft-homework/README.md

 # Raft Homework

-This repo is provided to test your basic knowledge of the *Raft consensus algorithm* and help you to implement and test a basic use case of this algorithm.

-Here we have an incomplete implementation of a distributed calculator.
-This program has some HTTP POST APIs to receive addition, subtraction, and multiplication commands, as well as an HTTP GET API to return the current replicated result.
+Here we have an incomplete implementation of a **distributed calculator**.
+This program has some HTTP POST APIs to receive `addition`, `subtraction`, and `multiplication` commands, as well as an HTTP GET API to return the current replicated result.
 It also has a web-based dashboard to facilitate issuing these commands and seeing the result on each node.

-The requirement is syncing these commands with different nodes in an asynchronous and fault-resilient way.
+The requirement is syncing these commands with the other nodes in an asynchronous and fault-resilient way, with the _Raft consensus algorithm_.

 # Demo & Development